maz-kar/SwftUnitTests/README.md

 - Given, When, Then

 ## TODO
-on 25.07:
+on 26.07:
-- Compare my tests with the templates and keep the better ones.
+- Rewrite all the tests of the ViewModel and DataService
-- Write tests for downloadCombine
-- Write tests for NewMockDataService class
+- Find and Add new tests

-## Research
-on 25.07:
-- Research: Why dropFirst in tests?
+- Why using Just?
-- Delete the redundant tests in ViewModel